Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Conclusions

-The distributions over the past years, for both cumulative and daily confirmed cases and deaths in the USA county-level, for cumulative confirmed cases in Chinese city-level, and for both cumulative confirmed cases and deaths in state/province-level of Australia, Canada, China, Denmark, France, Netherlands, New Zealand, the UK, and the USA, are well described by power-law $x^{-\mu}$, stretched exponential function $e^{-\alpha x^{\beta}}$, and a combination of power-law and stretched exponential function $x^{6}e^{-\alpha x^{\beta}}$.
-These three mathematical models seem to be an indicator of the severity degree of the COVID-19 pandemic within an area.
-Generally, the power-law $x^{-\mu}$, the stretched exponential $e^{-\alpha x^{\beta}}$, and the combination of power-law and stretched exponential function $x^{6}e^{-\alpha x^{\beta}}$ represent low, middle, and high severity degree of the COVID-19 pandemic within an area, respectively.
-Whether the COVID-19 number in an area forms the distribution following these three models, depends on the evolution speed and the severity degree of the COVID-19 pandemic in an area.
+These three phases could be an indicator of the severity degree of the COVID-19 pandemic within an area.
+Generally, the power-law phase, the lognormal phase I, and the lognormal phase II represent low, middle, and high severity degrees of the COVID-19 pandemic within an area, respectively.
+Whether the COVID-19 number in an area forms the distribution following these three phases, depends on the evolution speed and the severity degree of the COVID-19 pandemic in that area.
+The transformation from the power-law phase to the lognormal phase I, and then to the lognormal phase II, suggests that the geographical heterogeneity is narrowing along with the evolution of this pandemic.

-Currently, under the constraint of this paper's empirical results, it is urgent to theoretically investigate the dynamics of the COVID-19 evolution in the view of statistical physics and complex network science.
-Such study is also important for predicting the COVID-19 evolution in the future, especially under the background that some countries are stopping tracking COVID-19\cite{STOPING}.
+The findings presented in this paper extend previous empirical studies.
+And it provides another example of the damages from natural disasters characterized by the heavy-tailed distribution.
+This study could provide more strict constraints for current mathematical and physical modeling studies, such as the SIR model and its variants based on the theory of complex networks.
+Such a study is also especially important for predicting the COVID-19 evolution as many countries are stopping tracking COVID-19\cite{STOPING, STOPING2}.